sudoblanc/sudoblanc/README.md

 ### Hi there 👋

 ### About Me
-As the tech industry progresses thorugh a lot of changes such as AI integrations, New services, Cloud , infrastructure, network.
-These become too much for a development team to handle, I work at the heart of FedEx's Information Technology Change funnel, as an intern thats progressing to work as a project management analyst, I hold skills that are necessary to assess impacts on organizational level.
-I help the organzation as a part of team that analyzes these changes and closely works with solution architects, and Solution engineers.
+As the tech industry progresses through many changes—such as AI integrations, new services, cloud, infrastructure, and networking—these can become overwhelming for a development team to handle.
+I work at the heart of FedEx's Information Technology Change funnel as an intern progressing toward a role as a project management analyst.
+I hold skills necessary to assess impacts at the organizational level.
+I contribute as part of a team that analyzes these changes and works closely with solution architects and solution engineers.

-Outside of my work life, keeping myself busy with a thought that I have embraced over time, "Learning never stops and should never stop" is what I walk with.
-I believe in continuous learning and get myself involved with projects that I love to do.
-These projects doesn't just reamin under the same unbrella as what I do at work but rather follow a path of personal journey which helps me to reflect and learn.
-Security, Cloud and Networking has always been the three pillars that stand tall when it comes to my interests but recently AI and Automation is something that I have enjoyed working with.
+Outside of my work life, I keep myself busy with a thought I have embraced over time: "Learning never stops and should never stop."
+I believe in continuous learning and involve myself in projects I love.
+These projects don’t remain under the same umbrella as my professional work but instead follow a personal journey that helps me reflect and grow.
+Security, cloud, and networking have always been the three pillars of my interests, but recently AI and automation have become areas I truly enjoy exploring.

 What drives me to be here?
-Most of the results out of my curiosity and efforts to learn has been on backend and undocumented.
-I believe these curiosity could be shared among passionate individuals .
+Most of the outcomes of my curiosity and efforts to learn have remained in the backend and undocumented.
+I believe this curiosity should be shared among passionate individuals.

 **- 🔭 I’m currently working on**
 1. SAFE Agile Certification